miguel-escribano/FIWARE-MCP-Server/README.md

 ## 📦 Installation

-This MCP server is designed for **local deployment** with your own FIWARE infrastructure and credentials.
-It connects to your specific Context Broker instance using your authentication details.
+This MCP server runs **locally on your machine** and connects to your FIWARE Context Broker (which can be local, remote, or cloud-hosted).
+It is not a hosted service—you install and run it yourself.

-**Available on Smithery**: You can find this server in the [Smithery MCP Registry](https://smithery.ai), but it requires local installation and configuration with your FIWARE credentials.
+**Available on Smithery**: You can find this server in the [Smithery MCP Registry](https://smithery.ai) for easy discovery, but installation and configuration are done locally with your FIWARE credentials.

 See the [Integration](#integration) section below for step-by-step instructions.